- Artificial Intelligence

 curl -fsSL https://ollama.com/install.sh | sh

-# Run the default 26B MoE model (recommended for most)
+# Run the default 26B MoE model (recommended for most developers)

 ollama run gemma4

-If you prefer a visual interface over the terminal, LM Studio offers one-click download and chat for all Gemma 4 variants.
-Download LM Studio from lmstudio.ai, search for "Gemma 4" in the model browser, select your preferred size and quantization, and start chatting.
-LM Studio auto-detects your GPU and applies optimal settings.
-It also exposes a local API endpoint, so you can integrate Gemma 4 into your own applications without touching the command line.
+If you prefer a visual interface, LM Studio offers one-click download and chat for all Gemma 4 variants.
+Download from lmstudio.ai, search for "Gemma 4" in the model browser, select your preferred size and quantization, and start chatting.
+LM Studio also runs a local OpenAI-compatible API server.

 # Build llama.cpp with GPU support